ErinLeb/natded/talk/expose.md

  - Natural Deduction style (with contexts), first order
  - Pedagogical aim (no pioneer work, but not so obvious either)
- - Based as much as possible on Alexandre Miquel document
+ - Based as much as possible on Alexandre Miquel's document
  - Classical models (Coq) and completeness theorem\footnote{countable case}

 ## Why ?